-‘The Current’ is the second adaptive sports film by Make A Hero, which showcases inspiring public figures, and athlete ambassadors – Bethany Hamilton, Missy Franklin, Anthony Robles, Grant Korgan, Leo Morales, David Hosick, Mallory Weggemann, and military veteran Jesse Murphree – who have donated their efforts in support of this inspiring film.
+‘The Current’ - premiering March 12, 2014 on EPIX - is the second adaptive sports film by Make A Hero 501(c)3, which showcases inspiring adaptive athletes, public figures, and athlete ambassadors – Bethany Hamilton, Missy Franklin, Mallory Weggemann, Anthony Robles, Grant Korgan, Jean-Michel Cousteau, David Hosick, Leo Morales and military veteran Jesse Murphree – who have donated their efforts in support of this inspiring film.

 ‘The Current’ highlights individuals of all abilities overcoming limitations through adaptive sports such as surfing scuba diving / free-diving, and ocean kayaking alongside whales and dolphins in exotic locations, including Bimini, Bahamas, Cozumel, Mexico, and Kauai, Hawaii.
 Each individual cast member shares inspirational stories of perseverance and an unwillingness to be held back by limitations.